 The Autonomic Disorders Clinic

-is under the direction of Chafic Karam, M.D.
-The Autonomic Function Group is a unique resource for comprehensive diagnostic evaluation, consultation, treatment and management and care of patients with disorders affecting the autonomic nervous system.
+is a unique resource for comprehensive diagnostic evaluation, consultation, treatment and management and care of patients with disorders affecting the autonomic nervous system.
 These disorders include multiple system atrophy, pure autonomic failure, orthostatic hypotension, postural orthostatic tachycardia syndrome (POTS), orthostatic intolerance, fainting, and abnormalities of sweating.
 Clinical evaluation takes advantage of the techniques available for neuromuscular disorders as well as specialized tests of autonomic function available in the Autonomic Function Laboratory.

 The Dystrophinopathy Team